How to Make a Location-Based App?

 - Covering a smaller area, compared to GPS.

-This is a simple and effective method.
-It will come in handy if you want to build apps based on geolocation.
+It’s a simple and effective method.
+It’ll come in handy if you want to build apps based on geolocation.

-Geofencing is a growing technology associated with geolocation.
-In mobile applications, it takes advantage of the user's position and determines the time at which a person enters the specified virtual perimeter.
-For example, when a customer approaches a designated point, a push notification is sent to his mobile phone offering him a coupon or discount.
+Geofencing is a growing locating technology.
+In mobile apps with GPS geolocations, it takes advantage of the user's position and determines the time at which a person enters the specified virtual perimeter.
+As an example, when a customer approaches a designated point, a push notification is sent to his mobile phone offering him a coupon or discount.
 The radius of geophysical coverage is up to 500 meters.